call

 • Flour

-• Add in the chicken breasts or thighs and coat it in the marinade.
+-Add the chicken breasts or thighs and coat with the marinade.

-• Let the chicken sit in the fridge at least 30 minutes.
+-Let the chicken rest in the refrigerator for at least 30 minutes.

-• Add the cornstarch to a bowl.
-Then gradually add in 1 tbsp of water and mix until it crumbles.
-Keep repeating the step for about 8 times till half of the cornstarch is formed into crumbles.
+-Add the cornstarch to a bowl.
+Then gradually add 1 tablespoon of water and mix until crumbly.

-• Press the chicken into the cornstarch mixture and shake off any excess.
+-Press the chicken into the cornstarch mixture and shake off the excess.

-• Heat the vegetable oil to 180 degrees. ( Use a thermometer to do so )
+-Heat the vegetable oil to 180 degrees.
+(Use a thermometer to do this)

-• Gently add in the chicken and fry for about 2-3 minutes until the outside is slightly golden.
+-Add the chicken and fry for about 2-3 minutes until the outside is lightly browned.

-• Transfer the chicken to a wire rack to drain excess oil.
+-Transfer the chicken to a rack to drain the excess oil.

-• After the first fry, let the oil heat up to 200 degrees.
-Then add the chicken again in the oil for a second fry for about 1-2 minutes.
+After the first fry, let the oil heat to 200 degrees.
+Then add the chicken back to the oil for a second fry for about 1 to 2 minutes.

-• Transfer to a wire rack and let it drain the excess oil.
+-Transfer to a wire rack and allow excess oil to drain.

-By following this double-frying method, you’ll achieve the perfect balance of textures in your Karaage Chicken every time.
+By following this double frying method, you will achieve the perfect balance of textures in your food every time.

 CRISPY JAPANESE KARAAGE FRIED CHICKEN